HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts: Methods

 \subsubsection{Observational Datasets}

 We obtain observation data from the UFS Replay archive \citep{UFSReplay}.
 In addition to analysis states (which we don't use for this work), this dataset contains many of the observations used by the NOAA operational forecast systems and broadly matches the observing systems used to produce modern reanalyses (e.g., ERA5), although the observations in the UFS Replay are thinned to $1^\circ$ spatial resolution.
 It has proved a convenient and comprehensive archive of observation data in netCDF format.
 We use the non-bias corrected observations stored in the \texttt{Observation} field.
-We used the following types of observational data. \citet{Healy} surveys how these observation streams impact forecast accuracy.
+We used the following types of observational data.
+The impact of removing Level~2 products, including satellite wind retrievals and GNSS-RO temperature and humidity channels, is analyzed in Section~\ref{sec:lvl2-ablation}. \citet{Healy} surveys how these observation streams impact forecast accuracy.

 \paragraph{Microwave Sounders} Microwave sounders are satellite-borne instruments that measure upwelling microwave radiances at frequencies sensitive to the vertical distribution of temperature and humidity in the atmosphere.
 These frequencies are selected to sample absorption by atmospheric constituents, primarily $H_2O$ and $O_2$, resulting in coarse vertical weighting functions.
 To optimize for broad spatial coverage at a reasonable temporal frequency, these sensors are deployed in polar orbits.
 Microwave radiances are generally robust in cloudy conditions and have relatively low data volume compared to hyperspectral infrared observations.
 For these reasons, and because microwave sounders already provide good global coverage, we restrict our satellite radiance inputs to microwave sensors in this work.
 Specifically, we use observations from AMSU-A, AMSU-B, ATMS, and MHS aboard the NOAA-15–20, Metop-A–C, and Suomi-NPP platforms.